Meeting the Rheumatology Clinical Nurse Specialist (RCNS)

 How do I access my RCNS and what services do they offer?

-Most rheumatology departments provide at least one RCNS and many have teams of RCNS's.
+Most rheumatology departments have a team of RCNS's.
 The services offered may vary but most patients can expect the following:

 - A dedicated rheumatology helpline

 The helpline service provided by the RCNS may be an answer phone where you can leave a message and the nurse will get back to you, usually within 24 hours or sooner.
 Sometimes rheumatology helplines are manned by the RCNS and you will be advised to call at a specified time when a nurse will be available to speak to you directly and deal with your enquiry.
 The helpline takes calls from patients seen in the rheumatology clinics, carers, members of the public and other health professionals working in the hospital or community.
 You can be reassured that confidentiality is always upheld.